roc-lang/roc/www/wip_new_website/content/index.md

 <section class="home-goals-container">
     <div class="home-goals-column">
       <h3 class="home-goals-title">Fast</h4>
       <p class="home-goals-description">Delightful software runs fast.
-The Roc compiler should run fast, and it should be able to produce programs that run fast too.
-The goal here is not to make the world's fastest possible language, but we benchmark against mainstream garbage-collected languages and aim to outperform them.
-(Currently we succeed in some benchmarks but not others.)<a class="home-goals-learn-more" href="/design_goals.html#fast">Learn more</a></p>
+The Roc compiler should run fast, and it should be able to produce programs that run fast too. <a class="home-goals-learn-more" href="/design_goals.html#fast">What does <i>fast</i> mean here?</a></p>
     </div>
     <div class="home-goals-column">
       <h3 class="home-goals-title">Friendly</h3>
       <h2 class="home-goals-title">Friendly</h2>
       <p class="home-goals-description">Roc aims to be a user-friendly language with a friendly community of users.
-This involves the set of tools Roc ships with, how helpful those tools are, and also the spirit of the (currently small) community of Roc programmers around the world.<a class="home-goals-learn-more" href="/design_goals.html#friendly">Learn more</a></p>
+This involves the set of tools Roc includes, and also the spirit of the community of Roc programmers. <a class="home-goals-learn-more" href="/design_goals.html#friendly">What does <i>friendly</i> mean here?</a></p>
     </div>
     <div class="home-goals-column">
       <h3 class="home-goals-title">Functional</h3>
       <p class="home-goals-description">Roc is a purely functional programming language.
-All Roc values are semantically immutable constants, and all effects are asynchronous.
-The language is built on a small set of simple primitives, which create helpful guarantees and make automated tests nicer to develop. <a class="home-goals-learn-more" href="/design_goals.html#functional">Learn more</a></p>
+The language is built on a small set of simple primitives, which together give you a toolset that's more than the sum of its parts. <a class="home-goals-learn-more" href="/design_goals.html#functional">What does <i>functional</i> mean here?</a></p>
 </section>

 ## Try Roc